invincibleinventor/falarapp/README.md

-Falar is an open source content based social publishing platform that provides content freedom to creators.
-Very WIP.
-Uses NextJS and Tailwind for the frontend and Supabase as a serverless backend.
+Falar is an open source social networking platform that has (almost) all the features in a modern social network.
+Inspired by X (formerly Twitter).
+Very Work-In-Progress.
+Uses NextJS and TailwindCSS for the frontend and Supabase as a serverless backend.

 ### Features

-- Sign In Through Google OAuth
+- Persistent Sign In Through Google OAuth
-- Persistent Sign In Session
+- CRUD operations - Create, Read, Update and Delete posts.
+- Like, reply and bookmark posts and like and reply to other replies
+- Full markdown support for creating posts
+- Block and report users.
-- Create Posts, Edit Or Delete Them
+- Delete and Deactivate account.
-- Like Posts
-- Bookmark Posts
-- Comment On Posts
-- Like Comments
-- User Profile with Profile Picture and Cover Image
+- User Profiles
-- Ability to edit profile
-- Follow Users
+- Follow and Unfollow users
+- Feed based on following and random content
+- Hashtags and mention other users (@ mentions)
+- Trending tab that shows the top hashtags for the past 3 hours
+- Quickies - Short form posts much like tweets
+- Clicks - Photos that delete after 24 hours (like Instagram stories)
 - Notification System
-- Full Text Search on Posts , People and Bookmarks
-- more to come...
+- and much more...

 ### Tech Stack